 II.
-Current Comingling Regulations
+Current Regulations

 There are currently no regulations that address the issue of possessing guided and unguided halibut on the same vessel at the same time.
+There are, however, regulations designed to limit mixing of halibut taken in subsistence, sport, and commercial fisheries.

-However, in 2003, the Council recognized that commingling subsistence harvested halibut with non-subsistence harvested halibut would present enforcement challenges.
+In 2003, the Council recognized that mixing subsistence harvested halibut with non-subsistence harvested halibut would present enforcement challenges.
 To address this challenge, the Council implemented a prohibition on possessing subsistence, sport and commercially harvested halibut on the same vessel at the same time when the final subsistence regulations were first published.
 The Council approved this regulatory tool to assist authorized officers in ensuring that daily bag and possession limits, as well as other restrictions relevant to each fishery, could be enforced in the field without putting undue burden on the harvester or the agency.
-The relevant portion of the subsistence regulation is pasted below:
+The relevant portion of the subsistence regulation is provided below: